elefevre/elements-of-unit-testing-style/README.md

 do not use logs
-mock types that you do not control (sometimes) use factory classes to mock types instantiated in your production code avoid sub-blocks (check exception details with https://code.google.com/p/catch-exception/) hide unnecessary details (with nulls if necessary) do not use BDD/integration tests frameworks for unit testing use assertion libraries private? final? instance variables
+mock types that you do not control (sometimes) use factory classes to mock types instantiated in your production code hide unnecessary values (with nulls if necessary) do not use BDD/integration tests frameworks for unit testing use assertion libraries private? final? instance variables